assist-project/dtls-fuzzer/README.md

 ## Running a test suite
 Before running learning experiments, it helps to check that arguments are correctly set, particularly timing parameters.
-To that end, **dtls-attacker** can execute a custom test suite (collection of tests) on the SUT, and provide a summary of the outputs.
+To that end, **dtls-fuzzerr** can execute a custom test suite (collection of tests) on the SUT, and provide a summary of the outputs.
 This functionality can also be used when diagnosing failed learning experiments, i.e. finding out what went wrong.

-To run the test suite on a server using a default alphabet, you can run:
+To run the test suite on a server using the default alphabet, you can run:

     > java -jar target/dtls-fuzzer.jar -connect localhost:20000 -test test_file